smuralee/spring-batch-quartz-admin/README.md

 # Spring Batch Admin EOL

-Spring Batch Admin has reached their end of life and not recommended for new projects.
-Spring Cloud Data Flow is the recommended replacement for managing and monitoring Spring Batch jobs going forward.
-You can read more about migrating to Spring Cloud Data Flow here
+[Spring Batch Admin](https://github.com/spring-attic/spring-batch-admin) has reached their end of life and not recommended for new projects.
+[Spring Cloud Data Flow](https://spring.io/projects/spring-cloud-dataflow) is the recommended replacement for managing and monitoring [Spring Batch](https://spring.io/projects/spring-batch/) jobs going forward.
+You can read more about migrating to Spring Cloud Data Flow [here](https://github.com/spring-attic/spring-batch-admin/blob/master/MIGRATION.md).

 # Spring Batch Admin with Quartz implementation